- Rock, Oldies, Classic R&B, Motown, R&B, Soul, Grammy Award Winner, Female, ’60s, ’70s, ’80s, ’90s, ’00s

 “Best Thing That Ever Happened to Me.”

 The great ones endure, and Gladys Knight has long been one of the greatest.
-Very few singers over the last fifty years have matched her unassailable artistry, and with the release of her new MCA album At Last, any other contenders may as well stop trying.
+Very few singers over the last fifty years have matched her unassailable artistry.
+With the release of her new MCA album At Last, any other contenders may as well stop trying.

-Her first mainstream pop / R&B album in six years, At Last is Gladys’ “welcome home” party, marking the return of a living legend.
-In its 13 tracks, the new album proves once again that no one has their way with a song like Gladys Knight.
+Her first mainstream pop / R&B album in six years, At Last, is Gladys’ “welcome home” party, marking the return of a living legend.
+In its 13 tracks, the new album proves that no one has their way with a song like Gladys Knight.

-The ballad “Better Love Next Time” boasts a powerful lead vocal from Gladys, while the sweetly sensual “Do You Really Want To Know” describes a deeper sense of love than the physical trappings we usually hear about in contemporary love songs.
-Says Gladys of the track, “I think this song is going to touch another spirit in people.
-It asks: if you want to make it with me, do you really want to know what makes me laugh, what makes me smile?
-It’s more than what love and romance is usually projected as today – we’re talking about touching the spirit in this one.”
+The ballad “Better Love Next Time” boasts a powerful lead vocal from Gladys.
+At the same time, the sweetly sensual “Do You Want To Know” describes a more profound sense of love than the physical trappings we usually hear about in contemporary love songs.
+Gladys of the track says, “I think this song is going to touch another spirit in people.
+It asks: if you want to make it with me, do you want to know what makes me laugh, what makes me smile?
+It’s more than what love and romance are usually projected as today – we’re talking about touching the spirit in this one.”
 In the big-shouldered anthem “Something Blue,” Gladys sings about losing someone special, while the gorgeous gospel-flavored “Love Hurts” whispers truths about love.

 In the prayerful “Please Help Me I’m Falling (In Love With You),” the singer seeks the strength to walk away from the storm and stress of an illicit love affair, while “Greatest Love Of All” is nothing but sleek, smooth R&B performed as only Gladys Knight can do it.
-“Just Take Me” is a passionate tribute to unbridled eternal love, while “Rose Bouquet” just might be the album’s biggest surprise: a country song, sung in a husky lower register, which takes a long wistful look back.
+“Just Take Me” is a passionate tribute to unbridled eternal love, while “Rose Bouquet” might be the album’s biggest surprise: a country song sung in a husky lower register, which takes a long nostalgic look back.
 “That’s Why They Call It Love” boasts a swirling melody over a powerful arrangement and Gladys’ incomparable vocals.
-One of the highlights surely is Gladys’ performance of the Bill Withers’ classic “Grandma’s Hands.”
+One of the highlights is Gladys’ performance of Bill Withers’ classic “Grandma’s Hands.”
 Says Gladys, “It’s always been one of my favorites.
-When we were coming up with the songs for the album, I started singing ‘Grandma’s Hands’ to a different groove.
-I needed to have someone to co-produce it with me, and Jamey Jaz, a wonderful young producer, said he’d love to do it.
-I’m really excited about it because the song is so personal to me.”
+When we came up with the songs for the album, I started singing ‘Grandma’s Hands’ to a different groove.
+I needed someone to co-produce it with me, and Jamey Jaz, a wonderful young producer, said he’d love to do it.
+I’m excited about it because the song is so personal.”

-With Gladys singing lead and the Pips providing lush harmonies and graceful choreography, the group went on to achieve icon status, having recorded some of the most memorable songs of the 60’s, 70’s, and 80’s.
-Top 20 hits like “Every Beat of My Heart,” “Letter Full of Tears,” “I Heard It Through The Grapevine,” and “If I Were Your Woman,” set the stage for an amazing run in the mid-70’s, when Top 10 gold-certified singles like “Neither One of Us (Wants To Be The First To Say Goodbye),” “I’ve Got To Use My Imagination,” “Best Thing That Ever Happened to Me,” and the #1 smash “Midnight Train to Georgia” established Gladys Knight & The Pips as the premier pop/R&B vocal ensemble in the world.
+With Gladys singing lead and the Pips providing lush harmonies and graceful choreography, the group achieved icon status, recording some of the most memorable songs of the 60s, 70s, and 80s.
+Top 20 hits like “Every Beat of My Heart,” “Letter Full of Tears,” “I Heard It Through The Grapevine,” and “If I Were Your Woman” set the stage for a fantastic run in the mid-70’s, when Top 10 gold-certified singles like “Neither One of Us (Wants To Be The First To Say Goodbye),” “I’ve Got To Use My Imagination,” “Best Thing That Ever Happened to Me,” and the #1 smash “Midnight Train to Georgia” established Gladys Knight & The Pips as the premier pop/R&B vocal ensemble in the world.
 The party kept rolling with hits like the #5 “On And On,” written by Curtis Mayfield for Claudine, the 1974 screen comedy about love in the inner-city.
 Gladys enjoyed another #1 hit in 1985 when she teamed with Stevie Wonder, Elton John, and Dionne Warwick on “That’s What Friends Are For.”
 All told, Gladys Knight has recorded over 36 albums over the years, including three solo albums during the past decade, Good Woman (1991), Just For You (1994), and her inspirational Many Different Roads (1999).

-As a humanitarian and philanthropist, Gladys has devoted enormous energies into various worthy causes, including the American Cancer Society, the Minority AIDS Project, AMFAR, and Crisis Intervention.
-She has been honored by numerous organizations as well, including the NAACP Legal Defense Fund, CORE, and B’Nai Brith.
+As a humanitarian and philanthropist, Gladys has devoted enormous energies to various worthy causes, including the American Cancer Society, the Minority AIDS Project, AMFAR, and Crisis Intervention.
+She has also been honored by numerous organizations, including the NAACP Legal Defense Fund, CORE, and B’nai Brith.

-Today, Gladys helps oversee her busy career from the Las Vegas headquarters of Shakeji, Inc., her personal entertainment corporation.
-She is a mother, a performer, and a businesswoman with a spiritual outlook on her life.
-Her faith in God has been the driving force behind all of Gladys’ endeavors, and was the inspiration for Many Different Roads, her 1999 collection of faith-based songs.
+Today, Gladys helps oversee her busy career from the Las Vegas headquarters of Shakujii, Inc., her personal entertainment corporation.
+She is a mother, a performer, and a businesswoman with a spiritual outlook.
+Her faith in God has been the driving force behind Gladys’ endeavors and inspired Many Different Roads, her 1999 collection of faith-based songs.

 Says the singer of her career today, “I love this industry because it’s ever-changing.
-Music speaks to people’s spirits; wherever the social consciousness is, that’s where music is going to be.
-Doing as much as I do satisfies my creative spirit, because I do enjoy wearing a lot of hats: I’ve been at the board for a long time, producing – many people don’t know that, but I’ve always had a direct hand in the production of all of my projects.”
+Music speaks to people’s spirits; wherever the social consciousness is, that’s where music will be.
+Doing as much as I do satisfies my creative spirit because I do enjoy wearing a lot of hats: I’ve been at the board for a long time, producing – many people don’t know that, but I’ve always had a direct hand in the production of all of my projects.”

 Now it’s time to let the music do the talking.
-It’s time to let Gladys sing once more, and reveal to her countless millions of fans the very essence of her soul.
+It’s time to let Gladys sing once more and reveal to her countless millions of fans the essence of her soul.
 It’s time for Gladys Knight… at last.